burtlo/ruby-automation/day_01/02_rake.md

 end
 ```

-!SLIDE
+!SLIDE title

-# Kinds of Greetings
+## Kinds of Greetings

 ```ruby
 namespace "greetings" do